danbev/learning-quantum-computing/README.md

 You can visualize this by rotating the above image side ways so you have horizontally which I'm more used to.
 So the first part of the second term is the height/length of y at the current point.
 This will increase until it becomes the max (length) of 1 which is halfway (π/2).
-It will then decrease until it reaches π where it the vector will be pointing straight down.
+It will then decrease until it reaches π where the vector will be pointing straight down.
 The imaginary part is where we get the horizontal rotation around the sphere and Φ is the angle of this rotation.